MichalKalke/Rejestr-Samochod-w/README.md

 # Vehicle Base

-This program is a cmd application for a vehilce base of users.
+This program is an cmd application for a vehilce base of users.

 #### 1. At the begginig, you can login as an admin or regular user or use the guest account.